Anthony Wayne: Participation in ethnic cleansing and slavery

+At a February 2019 city council meeting in Fort Wayne, Indiana, its members voted to approve Anthony Wayne Day, causing controversy due to his participation in ethnic cleansing and slavery.
+Supporters used text from the Unlikely General by Mary Stockwell to defend Wayne at the time, resulting with Harper criticizing the book saying it was sympathetic towards Wayne and that "the book's blind spots and errors make it a perilous instrument for correcting the historical record."

 In popular culture

 Wayne has been covered in numerous books, comics, TV shows and articles.
 In 2017 Wayne was played by Michael J. Burg in the TV series Turn: Washington's Spies.
 In 2018, Anthony Wayne was featured on PBS series A Taste of History in episode Remember Paoli!
 Wayne is one of the main characters in Ann Rinaldi's historical novel, A Ride into Morning.
 Wayne is a character in Diana Gabaldon's Outlander series.
 Batman co-creator and writer Bill Finger named Bruce Wayne after him, and later writers established Bruce Wayne as a fictional descendant of Anthony Wayne.
 Anthony Wayne was depicted in the comic series as Bruce's direct ancestor.
-Most recently in 2020, historian and writer Mary Stockwell published a biography with Yale University Press.

 Descendants and relatives

 Wayne's notable relatives and descendants include: